-Using a field spectroradiometer to analyze
+Using a field spectroradiometer to analyze soil properties

 Traditional soil sampling processes are slow and expensive: gathering soil samples, preparing them for analysis, sending them to the lab, and waiting for the data.
 As a result, very few farmers have access to fast and accurate soil data.
 As concerns grow about more efficient agricultural practices, the effects of climate change, over-fertilization with chemicals, erosion, and pollution, the availability of field spectrometry for soil science becomes increasingly popular.
 A field spectroradiometer offers the possibility of accurately categorizing soil/land changes over a large area quickly.